Test of Mathematics for University Admission: Test format and specification

 Paper 2 has 20 multiple-choice questions, with 75 minutes allowed to complete the paper.
 The second paper assesses a candidate’s ability to justify and interpret mathematical arguments and conjectures, and deal with elementary concepts from logic.
 It assumes knowledge of the Paper 1 specification and, in addition, requires students to have some knowledge of the structure of proof and basic logical concepts.

-Calculators or dictionaries are not allowed to be used in the test.

 Scoring

-There is no pass/fail for the test.
-Candidates’ scores are determined by the number of correct answers given in both papers.
+There is no pass/fail for the test, however a higher score will generally improve the candidate's chances of being admitted to their university of choice.
+Candidates’ scores is the total number of correct answers given in both papers.
+As it is multiple choice, working out is not counted.
 Each question has the same weighting, and no penalties are given for incorrect answers.
 Raw scores are converted to a scale of 1.0 to 9.0 (with 9.0 being the highest).
 A score is also reported for each of the two papers (also reported on the 1.0 to 9.0 scale), but these are for candidate information only and do not form part of the formal test result.

 Timing and results

-The test is made available once a year in late October or early November.
-Candidates can sit the test at their school or at test centres around the world.
+Since 2024, the test is made available twice a year, first in late October or early November and secondly in January (Previously, it used to be just in October).
 Entry for the test typically opens in September and candidates must be registered by early October.
 Results are released in late November.
 Candidates can access their results online and share them with their chosen institutions.

 Preparation

 Students generally spend several weeks preparing for the TMUA exam.
 There are various different preparation materials available for students wanting to get ready for the exam such as textbooks, courses and online materials.
-However, past papers are the most valuable resource as they are directly from the exam administrators themselves.
+Completing past papers is generally agreed to be a highly effective means of preparing for the test, as they are directly representative of what the exam is like.
 The past papers are freely available from the exam administrator, and various other sources.
 Answer keys are also released alongside TMUA past papers.